How We Travel

 Our trips endeavor to provide opportunities to have fun, with a small group of like-minded people; veer off the main roads on our way to remote villages, ancient ruins, and a country’s unique cultures.
 We take advantage of our local contacts to discover the most picturesque of locations and best spots to capture the experience.

-Our small groups of approximately 10 participants, or less, guarantee you can participate in everyday life in your travel location.
+Our small groups of approximately 6 to 10 participants, or less, guarantee you can participate in everyday life in your travel location.
 In the accommodation choices we offer, we aim to reflect our clients' desire for clean, well-located, properties with private bath facilities.
 Our tours are highly active explorations requiring strength and stamina.
 Participants are expected to be able to walk, stand, stroll, and climb stairs over a variety of uneven surfaces for up to 3 hours or more at a time, often twice a day.

 What to Expect on a Photo Tour

 Travel generally involves different cultures, different styles and different ways of doing things, be prepared to living and adjusting to a way that is different from your usual environment.
 This is true for the location and culture you will be visiting as well as with those who you’ll be traveling with.

 We consider group meal time a place for communicating, sharing ideas and getting to know each other.
 Please refrain from the following activities while at group meals: phone calls, reviewing images, reading emails or ebooks, in short, please wait until after the meal concludes to use screens.
 You should have ample opportunity to pursue these activities at other times.
 If you urgently need to make a call, excuse yourself and make the call elsewhere.